purefunctor/purescript-dissect/README.md

 ## Quick Primer on Dissect

-I\'m assuming that by coming across this package, you\'re comfortable working with fixed-point functors from recursion schemes.
-As such, I won\'t try to explain everything in-depth, just the concepts that matter.
+I'm assuming that by coming across this package, you're comfortable working with fixed-point functors from recursion schemes.
+As such, I won't try to explain everything in-depth, just the concepts that matter.

 Essentially, dissections take fixed-point functors and transform them into bifunctors that contain either the base case of a fixed-point data type or its recursive step.
-To contextualize this, let\'s say we have the following tree structure:
+To contextualize this, let's say we have the following tree structure:

 ``` purescript
 data TreeF n = Leaf | Fork n n n